ineiti/livequiz/README.md

 # CHANGELOG

 2024-03-03:
+- student_view: store the answers in the local storage for later retrieval
 - backend: store quizzes on disk
 - backend: get the quiz from the backend instead of having it in the frontend:
 - admin_view: "show results" actually works: only if it's enabled should the correct answers be shown